arielchuri/emergentobjects/syllabus.md

 ### Course Description

 Program, fabricate, and document electronic objects and build a better future.
 Gain an understanding of tactile, human-computer interfaces by producing evocative and functional devices of your own design.
+Design is the process of actualizing change to our current state.
+By imagining a potential future, we can create a context for designed objects that reflect on our current circumstances.
+We will develop working hardware devices that respond to user input in this hands-on, project-based class.
+We will begin by understanding the process of creating a compelling user experience and learn how to document and present a research-based approach to design.
+We'll go through electrical engineering fundamentals, circuit design, and electronic component prototyping.
+Our knowledge of electricity will allow us to create sensors that interact with the human body.
+We will cover the basics of coding and working with micro-controllers.
+By programming the brains of our object we will use the data from our sensors to create a responsive device.
+User testing and documentation are a vital step in the creation of complex objects and will guide our way to a final project of personal interest.

+#### Old
+Program, fabricate, and document electronic objects and build a better future.
+Gain an understanding of tactile, human-computer interfaces by producing evocative and functional devices of your own design.